Safe-DS/API-Editor/docs/gui.md

 ## Annotations

 An improved API is created through annotations.
-_Package-parser_ automatically generates some types of annotations by the documentation and the number of calls.
+_library-analyzer_ automatically generates some types of annotations by the documentation and the number of calls.
 These are `Boundary`, `Constant`, `Enum`, `Optional`, `Remove`, and `Required`.
 The other annotations cannot be generated, but are set manually with _api-editor_.